 - Always ensure that the tractor's steering and braking systems are operating correctly. - The tractor must provide the required brake lag for the tractor and mounted implement.
-Check the function of the brakes before moving off. - The tractor front axle must always be loaded with at least 20 % of the empty tractor weight to ensure sufficient steering capacity.
-Use front ballast weights if necessary. - Always attach the front or rear ballast weights properly on the specified fixing points. - Calculate and observe the permitted payload for the mounted or towed implement. - Observe the permissible axle loads and drawbar loads of the tractor. - Observe the permissible drawbar load of the hitch device and drawbar. - Comply with the permissible transport width of the implement. - Drive in such a way that you always have full control over the tractor with the mounted or towed implement.
+Check the function of the brakes before moving off. - The tractor front axle must always be loaded with at least 20 % of the empty tractor weight to ensure sufficient steering power.
+Use front ballast weights if necessary. - Always attach the front or rear ballast weights properly on the specified fixing points. - Calculate and observe the permitted payload for the mounted or towed implement. - Observe the permissible axle loads and drawbar loads of the tractor. - Observe the permissible drawbar load of the hitch device and drawbar. - Drive in such a way that you always have full control over the tractor with the mounted or towed implement.
 In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the tractor, and the influence of the mounted implement.